Abeona Therapeutics Inc. (ABEO): Skating on Thin Ice? We Know the Answer

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ABEO starting from Wider Todd, who sale 33,876 shares at the price of $1.54 back on Jan 04.
-After this action, Wider Todd now owns 276,625 shares of Abeona Therapeutics Inc., valued at $52,064 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ABEO starting from SCO CAPITAL PARTNERS LLC, who sale 207,117 shares at the price of $2.08 back on Jan 19.
+After this action, SCO CAPITAL PARTNERS LLC now owns 11,599,292 shares of Abeona Therapeutics Inc., valued at $431,218 using the latest closing price.

-Mann Paul Elliot, the Director of Abeona Therapeutics Inc., sale 30,488 shares at $1.54 during a trade that took place back on Jan 04, which means that Mann Paul Elliot is holding 132,664 shares at $46,891 based on the most recent closing price.
+SCO CAPITAL PARTNERS LLC, the Director of Abeona Therapeutics Inc., sale 81,283 shares at $2.02 during a trade that took place back on Jan 15, which means that SCO CAPITAL PARTNERS LLC is holding 11,806,409 shares at $164,086 based on the most recent closing price.

 Stock Fundamentals for ABEO